Superior Stateroom Deck 3

 Meet and greet at the port (English-speaking assistance).

-Transfer to Anchorage airport (approximate duration: 3 hours), in time for check-in for the PONANT selected flight or any other flight leaving before 3.00p.m.
+Transfer to Anchorage airport (approximate duration: 3 hours), in time for check-in for the PONANT selected flight or any other flight taking off between 2pm and 4pm.

 Your programme includes: